-Goal 5: Improve connectivity between and within neighborhoods, rural areas, and village and town centers.
+Goal 5: Improve connectivity between neighborhoods, rural areas, and village and town centers.

-- Improve and expand transit services. - · Implement bike and scooter share. - Expand local sidewalk and bicycle route networks. - Work with local and state officials to develop new, dedicated bicycle and pedestrian paths and connect existing paths to form regional and interregional routes. - Enhance streets and other public rights of way with amenities such as streets trees, benches, plazas, and public art. - Plan an interconnected street network within and between communities which includes pedestrian and bicycle access while minimizing community impacts. - Emphasize the movement of people rather than vehicles especially in village and town centers. - Emphasize pedestrian and bicycle-friendly design, accessibility to transit, and provision of amenities that are supportive and conducive to implementing transportation demand management strategies such as car sharing vehicles and parking spaces, bike lockers, preferred rideshare parking, showers and lockers, on-site food service, and child care, where appropriate.
+- · Improve and expand transit services. - · Implement bike and scooter share. - Expand local sidewalk and bicycle route networks. - Work with local and state officials to develop new, dedicated bicycle and pedestrian paths and connect existing paths to form regional and interregional routes. - Enhance streets and other public rights of way with amenities such as streets trees, benches, plazas, and public art. - Plan an interconnected street network within and between communities which includes pedestrian and bicycle access while minimizing community impacts. - Emphasize the movement of people rather than vehicles. - Emphasize pedestrian and bicycle-friendly design, accessibility to transit, and provision of amenities that are supportive and conducive to implementing transportation demand management strategies such as car sharing vehicles and parking spaces, bike lockers, preferred rideshare parking, showers and lockers, on-site food service, and child care, where appropriate.